 The full PIP regulations are published on the legislation.gov.uk website.

 Timetable for introducing PIP

-We initially started taking new claims to PIP in parts of the North of England in April 2013.
-This was extended to cover all parts of Great Britain from June 2013.
+We initially started taking new claims to PIP in parts of the north of England in April 2013.
+We extended this to cover all parts of Great Britain from June 2013.